yuhuicaoo/Dfiffusion-Model-Project/README.md

 - [ ] Train diffusion model on CelebA or custom dataset
 - [ ] Research how to improve image quality
 - [ ] Implement cross-attention mechanism for conditional image generation
+- [ ] Visualise latent space representations from the VAE

 ## 📬 Contact